 Skip to main content

-Whether it’s urgent car repairs, last-minute travel for a family emergency or an unforeseen and hefty medical bill (for yourself or a pet!) - life is full of unexpected situations.
+Whether it’s urgent car repairs, last-minute travel for a family emergency or an unforeseen and hefty medical bill for yourself (or a pet!) - life is full of unexpected situations.

-On the more extreme end of the scale, we’ve seen the impacts of a global pandemic that damaged the health, social bond and economic security of millions around the world.
-The risk of job losses, serious health issues and disruptions to our home life were all too real.
+On the other end of the scale, we’ve seen the impacts of a global pandemic that damaged the health, social bonds, and economic security of millions around the world.

 What is an emergency fund?